raulmax319/sm64plus/README.md

 - Made it so that when getting a star in a sub-area with the "Stay in Level After Getting a Star" setting is on, you're now asked if you want to keep playing or not.
 - In addition to above, the lonely mushroom in TTM doesn't kick you out or cause a forced restart anymore.
 - Made the game window be centered on main display at the game start.
-- Added Linux support thanks to [TheEssem](https://github.com/TheEssem).
-Still needs further testing.
+- [Added basic Linux support.](https://github.com/MorsGames/sm64plus/pull/4) Still needs further testing.

 **Fixes:**
 - Fixed the broken audio volume settings.